Noaaan/MythicMetals/PATCHNOTES.md

 Added TechReborn Integration, letting you use their machines to possibly automate alloy creation!
 Updated tag conventions: moved a lot of tags out of the common directory, and added a few tags for mod compat.
 Added netherite and hallowed dust, allowing for better automation of metallurgium.
+Changed Durasteel to require Quadrillum instead of Ferrite.
 Minor changes to tool materials
 * Minor nerf to Oricalcums mining speed
+* Nerf to Starrite

 # 0.9.7
 Added nuggets from all ingots, thanks to LordDeatHunter!